vircadia/vircadia-docs-sphinx/docs/source/create/entities/material-entity.rst

 .. note:: At this time, we have no way to automatically generate a JSON file with another tool, and you will need to write your own JSON file.

-Once you have your material entity JSON file, you can add it to an object in High Fidelity.
+Once you have your material entity JSON file, you can add it to an object in Vircadia.
 Let's add the `castle wall material <https://docs.vircadia.dev/_static/resources/material-entity/CastleWall.hfm.json>`_ to a box entity in your domain.

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Create a wall.
 Click the 'Cube' icon to add a box entity and change the dimensions to make it resemble a wall.